abhishek0508/wiki-search-engine/README.md

 ### Implementation Details :

 * The main challenge to create an Inverted Index for a huge file has a tradeoff between the size of Inverted Index and the search time.
-The main Inverted Index created was around 64.x GB but i create 3 levels of offset files to make sure the index file loaded in the main memory at a time does not exceed 800 MB.
-(To be done whole dataset in phase_2)
+The main Inverted Index created was around 8.9 GB but i created offset files to make sure the index file loaded in the main memory at a time does not exceed 250 MB.

 Following Steps Follows to create Inverted Indexing :